sorryshady/stats-507-assignment/docs/activeContext.md

 ## Current Focus

+- **Fixing Narration Hallucinations**: Addressed an issue where stale tracking history caused the LLM to narrate objects that were no longer present (e.g., "cell phone leaving").
 - Tuning the narration and trajectory analysis to reduce hallucinations and false positives.
 - Improved `trajectory.py` thresholds to prevent "rapidly approaching" false alarms for stationary users.
 - Updated `narrator.py` prompt to help the LLM resolve entity duplication (understanding that "person" entity = "man" in scene).